Thinking and memory changes

 • Sleep changes.
 Some types of sleep changes are linked with higher risk of developing thinking and memory symptoms.
 These include moving or shouting out during sleep.

 • Depression.
-Whilst depression is common in Parkinson's, research has shown that it is also linked with a higher risk of developing thinking and memory problems.
+Depression is common in Parkinson's.
+Research has shown that it is also linked with a higher risk of developing thinking and memory problems.

 • Heart disease and stroke.
 These conditions can have an effect on the structure of the brain, which can affect thinking and memory.
-For this reason, lowering the risk of heart disease and stroke is also important in Parkinson’s.
+For this reason, lowering the risk of heart disease and stroke is important if you have Parkinson’s.

 Other things can also affect your focus and concentration.
 It's important to know about these, as there are things you can do to manage them.